😩 Struggling to sleep? ShutEye® might be the answer! 👍

 8 min

-You may have heard conflicting advice in the past, but medical experts now assure you that it is safe to sleep after a traumatic brain injury.
+Can you sleep with a concussion?
+You may have heard conflicting advice in the past, but medical experts now assure you that it is safe to rest after a traumatic brain injury.
+In this article, we’ll guide you through the key information you need about concussion and sleep hygiene tips to help you sleep well even with it.

 Key Takeaways